nwiizo/nwiizo.github.io/README.md

 ## 👨‍💻 About Me

-I'm a Software Developer at [@3-shake Inc.](https://3-shake.com/) and a passionate Gravure Digger.
-Currently focusing on:

-- 💼 Technical advisor for several companies
-- 📚 Bookworm exploring various genres
-- 💪 Martial arts enthusiast
-- 🔧 System development, operation, and optimization specialist
+Working as a Software Developer at [@3-shake Inc.](https://3-shake.com/) and a Technical Advisor for several companies, with a quirky hobby as a Gravure Digger, I've found myself exploring various paths in tech over the years! 😄 Between writing code, consulting tech teams, and diving into books of all genres, I somehow manage to squeeze in martial arts practice too.
+You might catch me speaking at tech conferences, translating documentation, or writing about my adventures on my blog.
+It's an unconventional path in tech, but I'm embracing every bit of it! ✨

 ## 🛠 Tech Stack